Latest News

 California and Texas have expanded their clean energy generation faster than the rest the country.
 Their combined share of national clean electricity generation has reached a new record of 20,4% in 2025.

-This share is compared to 19.3% from January to August 2024 and a 19% during January to July 2023.
+This share is compared to 19.3% from January to August 2024 and 19% between January and August 2023.

-These additions place CAISO/ERCOT in a position of strength to continue outperforming other states in harnessing and deploying new clean energy, even as power operators from other states struggle with reduced federal funding for clean energy.
+These additions place CAISO/ERCOT in a position of strength to continue outperforming other states in harnessing and deploying new clean energy, even as power operators from other states struggle with reduced federal funding for clean power.

 This means that Texas and California are more likely to be able to keep up with national power demand growth than other states, and this could result in a divergence of power market dynamics among ERCOT and CAISO.

-These are the opinions of a columnist who writes for.
+These are the opinions of the columnist, an author for.

 You like this article?
 Check it out